ucbrise/flor/README.md

 learning_rate = flor.arg("lr", 1e-3)
 ```

-You can choose to change any of the hyper-parameters (e.g. `hidden`) via Flor's command-line interface.
+You can control any of the hyper-parameters (e.g. `hidden`) using Flor's command-line interface:
 ```bash
 $ python train.py --flor mySecondRun --hidden 75
 ```

 ### Advanced (Optional): Batch Processing
 Alternatively, we can call `flor.batch()` from an interactive environment
-inside our model training repo, to dispatch a group of jobs that can be long-runnning:
+inside our model training repository, to dispatch a group of jobs that can be long-runnning:
 ```ipython
 In [1]: %cwd
 Out [1]: '/Users/rogarcia/git/ml_tutorial'